dimits-ts/facilitation-dataset/README.md

 - We exclude comments with no text
 - The Wikiconv corpus does not contain information about which user is a moderator/facilitator.
 Therefore, all comments relating to Wikiconv are tagged as non-moderators
+    - Additionally, we follow the [instructions of the original researchers](https://github.com/conversationai/wikidetox/blob/main/wikiconv/README.md), and select only discussions which have at least two comments by different users
+        - Wikipedia (rightfully) does not track users who log in with only an IP address; their user_id is always set to 0 and their username is of the form 211.111.111.xxx.
+We consider each username following the format above as a separate user.
+        - Due to the size of the dataset, we have to partially load it during preprocessing.
+Thus, there is a small chance every 100,000 records that a discussion is marked as a false negative and a part of it gets discarded.
+    - We only include English comments in the final dataset.
+We use a small, efficient library (`py3langid`) for language recongition, due to the large size of Wikiconv.
+We include every comment that is English with a confidence score of more than 75%.
+This can be trivially tuned in the `scripts/wikiconv.py` file.
+Non-english comments are discarded *before* selecting valid discussions (see point above).
 - In WikiDisputes, we infer facilitative actions by whether the comment belongs in any of the following categories:
     - Asking questions
     - Coordinating edits